Should you reinvent yourself in turbulent times?

 Maybe you are working in the health or not for profit sector and you are wondering about your next chapter – you know that you are ready for a change but perhaps aren’t clear on what that next step is.

-If you would like some support in defining your next chapter and mapping out a life of joy, fulfilment and connection, direct message me book a discovery call with me.
+If you would like some support in defining your next chapter and mapping out a life of joy, fulfilment and connection, direct message me and book a discovery call.

-I feel strongly that female senior women leaders and the key to us weathering this storm and the decisions they are making now are going to significantly impact not just their life but their families and, our communities for years to come.
-When women feel full of energy and excited about what they do everyday, they bring that passion home to their family, children, staff and communities and the ripple effect is massive.
+Female senior women leaders are the key to us weathering this storm.
+The decisions they are making now, are going to significantly impact not just their life, but their families and, our communities for years to come.
+When women feel full of energy and excited about what they do everyday, they bring that passion, excitement and energy home to their family, children, staff and communities and the ripple effect is massive.
 This is exactly what we need right now.

 People are saying there are no playbooks for this, and perhaps you feel like now is the time to hunker down and stay the course.
 I want to share with you 3 reasons to do the opposite.